Two of Washington’s biggest companies, Costco and Boeing, commit tens of millions to social justice programs

 The corporation expects its new Black Economic Development Fund, to which Netflix has already committed $25 million, will reach $100 million.
 The funds will be used to capitalize Black-owned banks and finance businesses, affordable housing, and other initiatives in communities of color.

-Boeing has given $120 million to various philanthropic causes in the last five years, according to a company spokesperson.
+Boeing has given $120 million to support education in minority communities in the last five years, according to a company spokesperson.
 But the new $10.6 million investment reflects a new emphasis on “digging deeply into confronting racism, and racial equity,” CEO David Calhoun said in a message to employees.

 Other initiatives include working to boost the number of Black Boeing employees in the United States by 20% “to have our workforce more fully reflect the local markets where we work,” he said.